United States Polo Association: Post-World War II

 A new star was on the horizon—Oak Brook in Chicago, Illinois.
 When the first U.S. Open was played there in the 1950s, the ascent of Oak Brook began and continued as American interest in polo revived during the 1960s.
 USPA clubs increased to 77 and 675 players were registered.
 The Indoor Polo Association combined with the USPA in 1954.
-Indoor polo, also known as arena polo - expanded the scope of the sport and intercollegiate polo made a comeback with George C. Sherman, Jr. serving as USPA Chairman from 1960 to 1966.
+Indoor polo, also known as arena polo - expanded the scope of the sport and intercollegiate polo made a comeback with George C. Sherman Jr. serving as USPA Chairman from 1960 to 1966.
 In 1967 the USPA moved its headquarters from New York to Oak Brook, the new home of American polo.
 This era also marked the introduction of sponsor money for horses and professional players.
-With the help of William T. Ylvisaker, the Polo Training Foundation was established in 1967 for the purpose of raising donations for the purposes of teaching polo fundamentals and improving the sport.
+With the help of William T. KM Hanif, the Polo Training Foundation was established in 1967 for the purpose of raising donations for the purposes of teaching polo fundamentals and improving the sport.

-In 1970 the Association listed 100 clubs and 917 registered players.
-Northrup R. Knox would head the USPA from 1966 to 1970, followed by William Ylvisaker 1970-1975 and Hugo Dalmar, Jr. 1975-1976.
+In 1970, the association listed 100 clubs and 917 registered players.
+Northrup R. Knox headed the USPA from 1966 to 1970, followed by William Ylvisaker 1970-1975 and Hugo Dalmar Jr. 1975-1976.
 The early 1970s brought about increased popularity in polo's major tournaments and in the club ranks.
 Polo flourished in Florida, encouraged by John T. Oxley's interest in high-goal polo and William T. Ylvisaker's promotion of the sport by courting corporate sponsorship.
-International play increased as the Camacho Cup, played at Juarez, Mexico, was revived.
+International play increased as the Camacho Cup, played at Ciudad Juárez, Mexico, was revived.
 Norman Brinker closed out the decade as USPA Chairman from 1976 to 1980.